michael-basil/michael-basil.github.io/health.md

 I never scold myself, rather inspect when I have created a Tension through Expecation that has been Unmet.
 I ask myself if this Expectation would have been better as an Ambition.
 If not, I work out a new strategy or set aside time later to re-approach the situation or endeavor.

-We embrace the journey and appreciate the desitations and outcomes (positive and negative) for what they are.
-Idealism is another form of addiction.

 ## Why did I do this?

 * To liberate myself from entrenched habits and addictions